Skip to main content

 drum icon

-How might you use your knowledge of sound waves to design a sound-proof room?
+How might you use your knowledge of sound waves to design a sound-proof room, a concert hall, a recording studio, or a home cinema room?

 sound proof icon

-How else might you engineer a use for sound waves to solve a real-world problem?
+How else might an engineer use a knowledge of sound waves to solve a real-world problem?

 world icon